elecfreaks/learn-en/pico-ed-kit/pico-ed-ringbig-car/case04-here-comes-the-police.md

    ```

-2. Set the pins of the servos and the pins and directions of the expansion board.
+2.Set the pins of the servos and the pins and directions of the expansion board.

    ```python
    ringbit = Ringbit(board.P1, board.P2)